psr-7/psr-7.github.io/index.md

 * [Interfaces Definition](http://www.php-fig.org/psr/psr-7/)
 * [Meta Document](http://www.php-fig.org/psr/psr-7/meta/)

-#### Can i use PHP's pass-by-reference-semantics to propagate changes back to caller?
+#### Can i use PHP's pass-by-reference-semantics to propagate object changes back to caller?
 No, changes will never be propagated back to caller.
 You need to return the newly created object.

 #### How to do this in old codebase?